bf2fc6cc711aee1a0c2a/kas-fleet-manager/templates/README.md

 `templates/db-template.yml`

-This template deploys a simple postgresl-9.4 database deployment with a TLS-enabled service.
+This template deploys a simple postgres v12 database deployment with a TLS-enabled service.

 ## Secrets template